leandrob0/finalProjectBFEDA/README.md

 ## GAME FINDER.

-Proyecto final para el bootcamp de Frontend realizado por Altimetrik.
+Final project for the Frontend bootcamp by Altimetrik.
+Made with plain HTML, CSS, and JavaScript.